con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsol nas thal mo sbyar byas te/ /
 > lus btud nas ni spyan sngar 'dug /

+Having so spoken to the Thus Gone One,
 The master of secrets, Vajrapāṇi,
-Having so spoken to the *tathāgata*,
 Palms pressed together in due reverence,
 Stood with his body bowed before the lord.
 (16)